microsoft/z3guide/website/docs/01 - logic/16 - Lambdas.md

 Thus, the type of a lambda expression is an array where the domain of the array are the argument types and the range is the sort of the body of the lambda expression.

+The main utility of lambdas in Z3 is for introducing inline definitions as the following `memset` example illustrates.

 ```z3
 (declare-const m (Array Int Int))
 (declare-const m1 (Array Int Int))